Jérôme Lapaire, Founder & CEO of Lapaire Glasses tells us about the eyewear industry and the impact of Covid-19.

 Jérôme Lapaire: My career started miles away from Africa and the Optical industry, but I have always been an entrepreneur at heart!

-After a few projects in Hong-Kong and London, I moved to Nairobi, Kenya, in March 2015.
+After a few projects in Hong Kong and London, I moved to Nairobi, Kenya, in March 2015.
 I quickly joined an impact investment fund and then worked in a market research agency to better understand the local market.

 After a few years, I wanted to reconnect with entrepreneurship, putting together my skills and ideas to bring something good to the local community.
-While working with Kenyans, of which some had refractive errors remaining uncorrected, I realized that accessibility is the main problem in health services.
+While working with Kenyans, some of which had refractive errors remaining uncorrected, I realized that accessibility is the main problem in health services.
 Consulting an eye specialist and getting eyeglasses requires a lot of time and money, which most people cannot afford in Kenya.

 In Feb.
 2018, I set up a small team with 2 interns (who are still part of Lapaire), and we launched Lapaire Glasses in Nairobi with an innovative concept and a big social impact.
 Shortly after, we caught the eye of a VC Fund, Saviu Ventures, who loved our project and supported our growth.